 Today, the work and ministry of St. Mary's is guided by several organizational statements that articulate our sense of mission, vision, and core values.
 These may be read here.

 Saint Mary's is a church with a solid faith and a sincere heart.
 We hope you experience both when you visit us for the first time.
 Our sanctuary offers a sacred space to pray and to experience Jesus Christ, who is made present to us in the Scripture proclaimed and the Communion meal shared.
-You'll hear a sermon reflecting on the Bible passages of the day and applied to our individual and communal lives.
-Everything you need will be in the bulletin provided or the blue Hymnal 1982, found in the pews.
+You'll hear a sermon reflecting on the Bible passages of the day and applied to our individual and shared lives.

 Planning Your Visit